 NOTE 2: Due to physical constraints in LNA design and A/D converter realization, the receiver input compression level cannot be set arbitrarily high because this may prevent detection of small targets (and thus affect performance).

-The measurement of the saturation signal shall be done at the IF output of the LNFE (analogue) or by data analysis at the output of the A/D converter (digital).
+The measurement of the saturation signal shall be done at the IF output of the LNFE (analogue) and shall be done by data analysis at the output of the A/D converter (digital).
 The IF output of the LNFE is defined as the port which is connected directly via a RF connection to the A/D converter of the digital receiver in normal operation of the radar system.
 Both ports can be seen in Figure 9 in Annex C.

 Conformance